bharat2699/bharat2699/README.md

-- 👋 Hi, I’m @bharat2699
+- 👋 Hi, I’m Bharat Gyanchandani.
-- 👀 I’m interested in Android Development, Machine Learning, Django with ReactJS and Learning new stuff
+- 👀 I’m interested in Android Development, Machine Learning, Django, Django-Rest Framework, nodeJS, nestJS or basically backend development and Learning new stuff.
-- 💞️ I’m looking to collaborate on everything i can
+- 💞️ I’m looking to collaborate on everything i can.
-- 📫 How to reach me mail me on bharatgian@gmail.com
+- 📫 How to reach me mail me on bharatgian@gmail.com.